hanami/view/README.md

 Articles::Index.render(format: :rss)  # => Will use nothing
 ```

-As per convention, layouts' templates are located under `Lotus::View.root` or `ApplicationLayout.root` and they uses the underscored name (eg. `ApplicationLayout => application.html.erb`).
+As per convention, layout templates are located under `Lotus::View.root` or `ApplicationLayout.root` and use the underscored name (eg. `ApplicationLayout => application.html.erb`).

 ### Presenters